FIZ 3D Printers

 Using OrcaSlicer

 Click on new project, then ensure the correct printer profile (including nozzle size for the printer) and bed type.
-The Flashforges (5 Pro and 4 Lite) all use textured build plates and the Prusas all use smooth build plates.
+The Flashforges all use textured build plates, and the Prusas all use smooth build plates.
 The Filament type should be the filament you plan on using.
 The settings are stored in several presets called process profiles.
-Generally the default standard one with 0.2mm layer height is adequate for most prints.
+Generally, the default one with 0.2mm layer height is adequate for most prints.

 Screenshot of OrcaSlicer home layout page with printer settings highlighted